Picovoice/speech-to-text-benchmark/README.md

 ## Usage

-This benchmark is developed and test on `Ubuntu 20.04`.
+This benchmark has been developed and tested on `Ubuntu 20.04`.

 - Install [FFmpeg](https://www.ffmpeg.org/)
 - Download datasets.